joelparkerhenderson/wordbooks/pages/decision-record/index.md

 # Decision record (DR)

 A decision record (DR) is a document that captures the decision-making process, the rationale behind the decision, and any associated actions or next steps.
-It is used to communicate and document important decisions made within a team or organization.
+The purpose is to document and communicate decisions made within a team or organization.

-The purpose of a decision record is to provide a clear record of the decision-making process, which can be used for future reference, accountability, and transparency.
-Decision records are often used in project management, software development, and other collaborative environments where decisions are made by multiple people.
+A good DR provides a clear record of the decision-making process, which can be used for future reference, accountability, and transparency.
+DRs are often used in project management, software development, and other collaborative environments where decisions are made by multiple people.

-A decision record typically includes the following information: a title, a date, a context summary, a description of the decision in depth, a list of stakeholders, and advice for implmentors.
-Decision record templates can help with creating this information.
+A typical DR includes the following information: a title, a date, a context summary, a description of the decision in depth, a list of stakeholders, and advice for implmentors.
+DR templates can help with creating this information.
+DRs can use various formats, such as documents, spreadsheets, and online tools.

-Decision records can be created in various formats, including documents, spreadsheets, and online tools.
-They can be shared with relevant stakeholders to ensure that everyone is aware of the decision and its implications.
+DRs are important to share with stakeholders to ensure eveyone is aware of the decision and any of its implications.

 Some benefits of using decision records include: